 Another consequence of the blockchain system is the amount of e-waste it produces.
 Given the fact that is highly dependent on state of the art hardware.
 So that the mines can run at the highest capacity possible.
-Bitcoin transactions end up creating a lot of e-waste related to hardware that is no longer efficient or desirable.
+Bitcoin transactions end up creating a lot of e-waste.
+Hardware that is no longer efficient or desirable.

 Bitcoin’s lack of efficiency when it comes to processing transactions, is clearly one of the biggest risks it faces.
 The blockchain is both energy inefficient and environmentally unfriendly.
 The increased energy we would have to produce.
 In order to process most of the transactions worldwide with Bitcoin is simply not feasible.
 While at the same time, the blockchain system does not seem to ever be able to process transactions at a certain speed.

-Bitcoin is clearly not an investment vehicle nor is it a store of value as some tout.
-It is merely a sophisticated way of conducting transactions anonymously and in a decentralized way.
+Cryptocurrencies are clearly not an investment vehicle, or a store of value as some tout.
+It is merely a sophisticated way of conducting transactions anonymously, and in a decentralized way.
 Given its characteristics it is favoured by individuals engaged in illicit activities.
 As it protects them from exposure and conveys safety to transactions.
 For everyday investors it could be a speculative bet that can be profitable.
 Nonetheless, given the risks associated with it, it is wise to steer away from such speculative plays.
 The fact is that Bitcoin has no intrinsic value.
 Since there is no intrinsic value it is impossible to determine its value.

 With no way of valuing such an asset, it is inconceivable that investors could attribute a price to such a currency.
-For those reasons, Bitcoin and as a matter of fact all cryptos are nothing more than speculative bets.
-We strongly believe that in order to consistently make money in markets investors need to buy assets below their intrinsic value.
+For those reasons, every cryptocurrency is nothing more than a speculative bet.
+We strongly believe that in order to consistently make money in markets – investors need to buy assets below their intrinsic value.
 Since there is no way to accurately calculate the value of any crypto.
 There is no way to mathematically determine what kind of upside potential you can have, when you buy any cryptocurrency.

 We have no position in Bitcoin.
 Read our disclosure.